dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 After some time working on it, I want to write about the experiences I made.

 ### Architecture
 The architecture is pretty simple: `dora hello.dora` parses the given input file into an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-After parsing the whole AST is semantically checked, if this succeeds execution starts with the `main` function.
+After parsing, the whole AST is semantically checked, if this succeeds execution starts with the `main` function.

 To execute `main`, machine-code is generated for that function by the baseline compiler by [traversing](https://github.com/dinfuehr/dora/blob/master/src/baseline/codegen.rs) the AST nodes of the function.
 The function is traversed twice, first to generate information (mostly about the stack frame), the second traversal then generates the machine code.